electricimp/Usb/docs/DriverDevelopmentGuide.md

 ```

 To simplify new driver code every interface descriptor comes with [`find`](#find)
-function that searches for endpoint with given attributes and return found first.
+function that searches for the endpoint with the given attributes and returns
+the one found first.

 ###### Example 2
 ```